-As at 31 December 2013, the persons or corporations (not being a Director or chief executive of the Company) who have interests or short positions in the shares, underlying shares of the Company as recorded in the register required to be kept under section 336 of the SFO or have otherwise notified to the Company were as follows:
+As at 31 December 2014, the persons or corporations (not being a Director or chief executive of the Company) who have interests or short positions in the shares, underlying shares of the Company as recorded in the register required to be kept under section 336 of the SFO or have otherwise notified to the Company were as follows:

-Name of Shareholder Capacity/Nature of interest Total number of Shares Approximate percentage of shareholding Sky Treasure Capital Limited Beneficial owner 958,844,006 (L) 60.08% Premier Capital Management (PTC) Ltd. Interest in a controlled corporation (1) 958,844,006 (L) 60.08% (L) denotes a long position
+Name of Shareholder Capacity/Nature of interest Total number of Shares Approximate percentage of shareholding Sky Treasure Capital Limited Beneficial owner 958,844,006 (L) 60.08% Premier Capital Management (PTC) Ltd. Interest in a controlled corporation (1) 958,844,006 (L) 60.08% Schroders Plc Interest in a controlled corporation (2) 79,811,984 (L) 5.00%

-Note:
+(L) denotes a long position

+Notes:

-(1) Premier Capital Management (PTC) Ltd. is deemed under the SFO to be interested in 958,844,006 shares held by Sky Treasure Capital Limited as at 31 December 2013.
+(1) Premier Capital Management (PTC) Ltd. is deemed under the SFO to be interested in 958,844,006 shares held by Sky Treasure Capital Limited as at 31 December 2014.